 - I have found the gluten-free all-purpose flour mix from Trader Joe's makes the best gluten-free roux.

 - Or simply use the starch method for an easy gluten-free method.

 - Add a cup of vegan cheddar cheese to the pot of soup at the end of cooking and garnish with additional cheese when serving.

-Updated March 10, 2020, from the original post from May 16, 2017 to include new images and more detailed instruction.
+Updated March 10, 2020, from the original post from May 16, 2017, to include new images and more detailed instructions.